Learning in Games with Cumulative Prospect Theoretic Preferences: Introduction

 The strategies of the players are said to be in a Nash equilibrium if no player is tempted to deviate from her strategy provided the strategies of the others remain unchanged.
-Suppose now, before the game is played, there is a mediator who sends each player a private signal to play a certain action.
+Suppose now that, before the game is played, there is a mediator who sends each player a private signal to play a certain action.
 Each player may then choose her action depending on this signal.
-A correlated equilibrium of the original game is obtained by taking the joint distribution over action profiles of all the players corresponding to a Nash equilibrium of the game with a mediator \citep{aumann1974subjectivity}. \citet{crawford1990equilibrium} studies games where players do not adhere to the independence axiom, and defines an analog for the Nash equilibrium. \citet{keskin2016equilibrium} defines analogs for both the notions of equilibrium, Nash and correlated, based on CPT.
+A correlated equilibrium of the original game is obtained by taking the joint distribution over action profiles of all the players corresponding to a Nash equilibrium of the game with a mediator \citep{aumann1974subjectivity}. \citet{crawford1990equilibrium} studies games where players do not adhere to the independence axiom, and defines an analog for the Nash equilibrium. \citet{keskin2016equilibrium} defines analogs for both the notions of equilibrium, Nash and correlated, when the players have CPT preferences.
 We call them \emph{CPT Nash equilibrium} and \emph{CPT correlated equilibrium} respectively.
-In Section~\ref{sec: prelim}, we give a brief review of cumulative prospect theory and Keskin's definitions for these equilibrium notions.
+In Section~\ref{sec: prelim}, we give a brief review of CPT and Keskin's definitions for these equilibrium notions.
 In the absence of the independence axiom, many of the linearities present in the model under EUT are lost.
-For example, the set of all correlated equilibria is a convex polytope \citep{aumann1987correlated}; however, the set of all CPT correlated equilibria need not be convex \citep{keskin2016equilibrium}.
-In fact, it can even be disconnected \citep{phade2017geometry}.
+For example, the set of all correlated equilibria for EUT players is a convex polytope \citep{aumann1987correlated}; however, the set of all CPT correlated equilibria need not be convex \citep{keskin2016equilibrium}.
+In fact, it can even be disconnected \citep{phade2019geometry}.

 For a repeated game, \citet{foster1998asymptotic} describe a procedure based on \emph{calibrated learning} that guarantees the convergence of the \emph{empirical distribution} of action play to the set of correlated equilibria, when players behave according to EUT.
 In Section~\ref{sec: calibrated_learning}, we formulate an analog for their procedure when players behave according to CPT.
 In Example~\ref{ex: nonconvergence_calib}, we describe a game for which the set of all CPT correlated equilibria is non-convex and we show that the empirical distribution of action play does not converge to this set.